SandeR2012/explore-flask/chapters/views.md

 ### Caching

 Imagine that an article mentioning our application just appeared on CNN and some other news sites.
 We're getting thousands of requests per second.
 Our homepage makes several trips to the database for each request, so all of this attention is slowing things down to a crawl.
-How can we speed things up quickly, so all of these visitors don’t miss out on our site?
+How can we speed things up quickly, so all of these visitors don't miss out on our site?

 There are a lot of good answers, but this section is about caching, so we'll talk about that.
-Specifically, we’re going to use the Flask-Cache extension.
+Specifically, we're going to use the Flask-Cache extension.
 This extension provides us with a decorator that we can use on our index view to cache the response for some period of time.

 Flask-Cache can be configured to work with a bunch of different caching backends.
 A popular choice is Redis, which is easy to set-up and use.
 Assuming Flask-Cache is already configured, Listing~\ref{code:cache} shows what our decorated view would look like.